-Make them in less than 30 minutes (baking included) and enjoy them as a quick breakfast on the go, or as a healthy snack.
+You can make them in less than 30 minutes and enjoy them for breakfast or as a snack.

-Zucchini is the perfect ingredient to make light and moist muffins that can take in your favorite add-ins.
-Why is that?
+Shredded zucchini is the perfect ingredient to make light and moist muffins because:

-- High water content.
-When the zucchini cooks it releases water and the muffins get pleasantly moist.
-And they stay like that for days, which is awesome, cause no one likes dry muffins.
+- Contains a high water content.
+When the zucchini cooks, it releases moisture, and the muffins get pleasantly moist and tender.
+And they stay like that for days, which is excellent because no one likes dry muffins.

 - It acts as a binder.
-This means there is no need to add eggs or any other egg replacement.
-The muffins are going to be lighter without eggs, healthier, and IMHO much more delicious.
+This means there is no need to add eggs.
+The muffins stay together like magic while keeping light and healthy.

-- Neutral flavor.
+- It has a neutral flavor.
 This allows you to customize this zucchini muffin recipe with your favorite add-ins.
 We use dark chocolate chips and walnuts, but you can go crazy with your favorite ingredients, including spices, nuts, and dried fruit.

-Ours is basically a fool-proof quick bread muffin recipe that you can even turn into a loaf of deliciously moist zucchini bread.
-Let's see how they are made!
+Ours is a fool-proof quick muffin recipe that you can even turn into a loaf of deliciously moist zucchini bread.
+Let’s see how to make them!

 Zucchini